NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-6-optimising-the-mrsa-workflow.md

 </details>

-If we want to get real detailed we can also change the hard-coded "NCT8325" naming in *e.g.* the `INDEX_GENOME` process and put that in another parameter, or just grab the `baseName()` from the channel and make a `[prefix, file]` tuple using the `map{}` operator like we did previously; check below if you're curious of how this could be done.
+If we want to get detailed we can also change the hard-coded "NCT8325" naming in *e.g.* the `INDEX_GENOME` process and put that in another parameter, or grab the `baseName()` from the channel and make a `[prefix, file]` tuple using the `map{}` operator like we did previously; check below if you're curious of how this could be done.